 Hypokalemia can lead to dysfunction of gastrointestinal smooth muscles resulting in ileus, or slowed motility.
-Clinical findings include nausea, vomiting and abdominal distension.
+Clinical findings include nausea, vomiting, and abdominal distension.

 Hyporeflexia may indicate hypokalemia due to potassium’s effect on skeletal muscle.
-Hand grasp may be weak and a decreased response to deep tendon reflex stimulation may be seen.
+Hand grasp may be weak, and a decreased response to deep tendon reflex stimulation may be seen.
 Severe hypokalemia can cause flaccid paralysis.

-Hypokalemia can be treated with IV potassium salts via IV pump, but never by IV push to avoid causing cardiac arrest.
+Hypokalemia can be treated with IV potassium salts via an IV pump, but never by IV push to avoid causing cardiac arrest.
 The recommended infusion rate is 5-10 mEq/hr and should never exceed 20 mEq/hr unless emergent, as potassium is highly necrotic to veins at higher concentrations.
 Always give in a diluted state (1 mEq per 10 mL), monitor the patient closely, and check for adequate urine output before administering.

-Oral potassium salts can be given to correct low potassium; however, due to GI side effects, they should be given with food and a full glass of water to reduce irritation.
+Oral potassium salts can be given to correct low potassium.
+However, due to GI side effects, they should be given with food and a full glass of water to reduce irritation.
 Eating foods rich in potassium can help treat and prevent low levels and include foods such as avocados, bananas, carrots, and spinach.

 Severe hypokalemia may lead to respiratory muscle weakness and the development of respiratory acidosis; therefore, it is important to monitor respiratory status.
-Be sure to check patient’s ability to cough.
+Be sure to check the patient’s ability to cough.